What browser should I use to open Appspace?

 Who maintains the channel player?

-CIT is responsible for all aspects of channel player maintenance, including (but not limited to) patching the operating system, installing and maintaining security applications, and applying other critical patches.
+The channel player is the small computer located near, or mounted on the back of, your digital sign monitor/tv.
+CIT is responsible for channel player maintenance, including (but not limited to) updating the operating system, installing and maintaining security applications, and applying other critical patches.
+Departments are responsible for the actual monitor/tv, though installation estimates can include pricing and installation of the monitor for the department.

 How do I make my content available to others?